 McCrystal: Evolve IP is one of the nation’s fastest growing cloud computing companies, we provide cloud services to a variety of industries, such as healthcare, legal, banking, travel, veterinary medicine and retail.
 We have a host of solutions that we bring into those verticals ranging from virtual data centers and phone systems, server backup and recovery, to Disaster Recovery as a Service (DRaaS), hosted contact centers and unified communications.
-So we really pride ourselves on being the cloud services company for any need that a company may have.
+So we really pride ourselves on being the cloud strategy company for any need that a company may have.

 Telecom Reseller: Now you have a specific announcement?
 Maybe you can provide our listeners with background on that?

 McCrystal: We recently announced a new partnership with Nimble Storage that we are really excited about.
 It helps us greatly in the healthcare space where we have a lot of experience and strong customer base, but also it is a pervasive solution that will help us in virtually every industry.

 We’re working together to provide a secure cloud environment based on Nimble’s encryption technology that enables secure and seamless server backup and recovery.
 We are able to locate customer workloads and backups on both the east and west coasts using their Nimble-to-Nimble replication technology very easily.
 The data mobility benefits are really exciting.
 And in the healthcare space, those are critical elements.
 The security, HIPPA compliance, and the PHI protection are really big drivers that we’re able to help companies with.